 Jeff Bezos, CEO of Amazon said, “If you do build a great experience, customers tell each other about that.
 Word of mouth is very powerful.”
 Though this is extremely positive when you have a happy customer, customers who have had a bad experience with your business needs to be managed as well.
 Your customer service team reflects the values of your business and can turn a negative into a positive note.

 When it comes to getting in contact with a business, customers don’t ask for much.
 Simply ensure that it is easy, you have accurate information on your website & ensure that you respond in a timely manner.

-Having a live chat feature including a human or artificial intelligence, is one way to stand out from the crowd.
-In a study conducted by Super Office, they found that the average response was 12 hours, which is way above the 1 hour time-frame that customers expect.
-By integrating your website with a live chat feature, it ensures that your customers can have some form of contact almost immediately, therefore helping you boost your customer satisfaction when it comes to problem solving.
-With this in mind, let’s swiftly move onto our next point…
+Having a live chat feature including human or artificial intelligence is one way to stand out from the crowd.
+In a study conducted by Super Office, they found that the average response was 12 hours, which is way above the 1-hour time frame that customers expect.
+By integrating your website with a live chat feature, it ensures that your customers can have some form of contact almost immediately, therefore helping you boost your customer satisfaction when it comes to problem-solving.
+With this in mind, let’s swiftly move on to our next point…

 There’s nothing worse than waiting for what seems like an eternity to receive a response- especially if you’re looking to solve a problem or issue.
 By investing in a good Customer Relationship Management (CRM) system, you can ensure that all of your customer correspondence is all in one main hub, making it more efficient and easier for you to reply to your customers promptly.

 Just a handful of popular CRM systems include:

 Though it’s nice for businesses to stay in contact with their customers, being bombarded by emails, text messages, posts and notifications are not at the top of anyone’s list.

 As they say, less is more and in this case, it’s completely true.
 Before sending out customer communication, ask yourself these 3 questions: